islamhaqq/IsvulfesFogOfWarUE5/README.md

 # IsvulfesFogOfWarUE5

-Made by Isvulfe from the UE4 community in 02-16-2017 in a [forum thread](https://forums.unrealengine.com/community/community-content-tools-and-tutorials/26436-tutorial-fog-of-war).
+Made by Isvulfe from the Unreal Engine community in 02-16-2017 in a [forum thread](https://forums.unrealengine.com/community/community-content-tools-and-tutorials/26436-tutorial-fog-of-war).

 ![example](https://i.imgur.com/XOraPm0.png)